HomeTeamsIndiaIndia vs Pakistan – World Championship of Cricket Final 1984-85

 David Frith reports from Melbourne on the climax of the World Championship of Cricket Final, 1984-85.
 The tournament was staged by the Victorian Cricket Association to commemorate the 150th anniversary of the foundation of the State AWA the world was interpreted quite differently by the one man who mattered.

-There ensued a face-saving stand of 68 off 134 balls for Pakistan’s for the fifth wicket.
+There ensued a face-saving stand of 68 off 134 balls for Pakistan for the fifth wicket.
 Javed Miandad, the captain, and Imran Khan, the former captain, in NSW cap with badge covered, played with vigor blended with appropriate caution, surviving the odd close squeak and helping to ensure that the lights would not have to be switched off early.
 The introduction of Sivaramakrishnan did the trick, though only indirectly.
 Imran,

 AS INDIA’S captain Sunil Gavaskar mounted the floodlit victory rostrum at the MCG and thanked his teammates for giving him such a happy last day as captain of his country, the thought sank in that this was no fluke.
 India may find it next to impossible to win a one-day international at home, but their record abroad is formidable.
 First came the 1983 World Cup.
 A year later, they won the more restricted Asia Cup.

-And now the World Championship of Cricket, in a final dubbed in the popular as the ‘Curry Cup’– between, as one banner irreverently would have it, the Bus Conductors and the Tram Drivers.
+And now the World Championship of Cricket, in a final dubbed the popular as the ‘Curry Cup’– between, as one banner irreverently would have it, the Bus Conductors and the Tram Drivers.
 These rivals, so often at bitter loggerheads in the past, now displayed a prominent sense of fraternity.
 Pakistan, indeed, had done India the most estimable of favors by knocking out West Indies in the semi-final.

 In keeping with the overall tone of the Championship, there was to be no frenetic conclusion to the final.
 But it had its moments of drama and spectacle.
 And there was the added aesthetic appeal of 20-odd overs of spin bowling, which would have been absent had Australia and West Indies met the promoters’ ardent requirements by reaching the final.
-The sun goes down, and the lights come up at Melbourne, with a huge crowd to witness the Australia-England opening match.
+The sun goes down, and the lights come up in Melbourne, with a huge crowd to witness the Australia-England opening match.
 Nothing like such attendance was seen again during the tournament.

 In tatters The Indians, in their sky-blue strip with yellow trims, sprinkled onto the field at 2.30 pm, followed by the Pakistan openers in their vivid emerald green uniforms.
 By the 12th over, the innings were in tatters.
 Kapil Dev, looking friskier than during the Tests against England, first tempted Mohsin Khan (batting with a metal guard on a chipped finger) into clipping the ball to deep square leg.